L'Inconnue de la Seine: English literature

-Literature of Great Britain

 The earliest mention can be found in Richard Le Gallienne's 1900 novella The Worshipper of the Image, in which an English poet falls in love with the mask, eventually leading to the death of his daughter and the suicide of his wife.
 An image of L'Inconnue was used on the cover illustration for the family history mystery novel A Habit of Dying by DJ Wiseman.

-Literature of North America

 L'Inconnue is referenced in William Gaddis's 1955 novel The Recognitions.
 The 1942 novel My Heart for Hostage by Robert Hillyer contains a scene where the protagonist visits a Paris morgue to see if a L'Inconnue is that of his beloved.

 Caitlín R. Kiernan writes about L'Inconnue as the model of Resusci Anne in her novel The Drowning Girl (2012).
 The story is deeply tied to the themes and images of the book.
+Chuck Carlise's 2016 poetry collection, In One Version of the Story, considers the many fictionalized accounts of L'Inconnue as a meditation on the ways humans confront obsession and loss by creating stories.
 Referenced as the origin of the CPR doll by Chuck Palahniuk in "Exodus", a story in Haunted.

 Kathy Reichs' forensic anthropologist character, Temperance Brennan, discusses the L'Inconnue de la Seine case with a colleague in the 2021 crime novel The Bone Code.
 She is also referenced in Letters from Paris by Juliet Blackwell, who gave a speculative narrative of L'Inconnue in the form of flashbacks, lending her the name Sabine.

-Chuck Carlise's 2016 poetry collection, In One Version of the Story, considers the many fictionalized accounts of L'Inconnue as a meditation on the ways humans confront obsession and loss by creating stories.

 Brooks Hansen's 2021 novel The Unknown Woman of the Seine hypothesizes the story of the young woman before her drowning.
 She is referenced in Jodi Picoult's novel The Book of Two Ways.

 French literature

 Maurice Blanchot, who owned one of the masks, described her as "a young girl with closed eyes, enlivened by a smile so relaxed and at ease ... that one could have believed that she drowned in an instant of extreme happiness".
 In Louis Aragon's 1944 novel Aurélien, L'Inconnue played a significant role as one of the main characters attempts to rejuvenate the mask from various photographs.
 In the early 1960s, Man Ray contributed photographs to a new edition of the work.
 In 2012, Didier Blonde wrote a novel called L'Inconnue de la Seine, about a man in Paris who stumbles upon a copy of the mask in an antiques store, and who tries to find out more about the girl it was modelled after.